IPCS INCHEM Home

 Octanol/water partition coefficient as log Pow: 2.25

 The substance is harmful to aquatic organisms.
-It is strongly advised not to let the chemical enter into the environment because it persists in the environment.
+It is strongly advised not to let the chemical enter into the environment because it is persistent.

 NOTES